 Director, Telecommunications and Network Technology

 Tim Wells came to Brown in June of 2006 as CIS's new Director of Network Technology managing all aspects of the network and bringing with him over 20 years of IT experience.
 Since then Tim has taken on responsibility for Telecommunications, and Facilities IT Project Coordination.
 Before Brown, Tim was the Vice President of Enterprise Strategy and Architecture for Citizens Financial Group.
 During his eight years at Citizens, Tim held engineering and senior operational management positions, with responsibilities that included voice and data network support, planning and design, distributed systems support, data center cable architecture, storage architecture, disaster recovery and business continuity.
 Previously Tim worked for Honeywell Consumer Products as a network manager building a global voice and data network to support product manufacturing and distribution.
 Early in his career Tim also worked on the technical staff of Roger Williams University as a network engineer.
 To arrange an appointment, please contact Lisa Vaillancourt, Lisa_Vaillancourt@brown.edu.

 After graduating from the University of Rhode Island with a bachelor of science in Management Information Systems and Management Science, Linnea Wolfe worked for four years as a database administrator for government contracting companies supporting the naval Trident submarine program.
 She came to Brown in 1989 as a database administrator, supporting the Josiah library system.
 She has held various management positions in Computing and Information Services in the database, administrative technical services, and infrastructure areas.
 Her current responsibilities as Director of Infrastructure Services include; database services, systems services, datacenter operations, and storage, backup and IT DR services.
-As operating director of the Center for Computing and Visualization, Linnea has responsibility for working closely with the faculty director of CCV to lead the growth of research technologies to help faculty researchers compete and succeed in their own fields.
+As operating director of the Center for Computing and Visualization, Linnea has responsibility for working closely with the faculty director of CCV to lead the growth of research technologies and support to help faculty researchers compete and succeed in their own fields.
 To arrange an appointment, please contact Amy Fernandes, Amy_Fernandes@brown.edu.